March 6, 1867

 By March of 1867, a newly strengthened Radical Republican majority in the Senate, determined to block President Andrew Johnson's lenient policies for readmission of former Confederate states, saw reform of the appropriations process as a potent weapon in that struggle.
 Following the House of Representatives' recent successful example, they created a separate Committee on Appropriations.

 The seven-member panel rapidly became a Senate powerhouse.
 And just as rapidly, the large majority of senators who did not serve on it came to resent the appropriators' use of their funding power to shape policy.
-After tolerating the committee for 32 years—institutional change comes slowly to the Senate—members in January 1899 adopted a rule stripping Appropriations of seven major funding bills and awarding them to the respective legislative committees.
+After tolerating the committee for 32 years—institutional change comes slowly to the Senate—in January 1899 members adopted a rule stripping Appropriations of seven major funding bills and awarding them to the respective legislative committees.
 Not until 1922 did the Appropriations Committee recapture the full jurisdiction that it exercises today.